Yankees vs. Padres Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (49 total hits).
-He has stolen five bases.
+- Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (50 total hits).
+He's also swiped five bases.

-- Torres hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .381 with three home runs, a walk and four RBI.
+- Torres has hit safely in six straight games.
+During his last 10 games he is batting .310 with three home runs, two walks and six RBI.

 Torres Recent Games